By Lt. Sarah Watson

 The CRCEA also awarded scholarships to three full-time college students.
 In addition to being academically sound, college applicants were required to write an essay about what the CDCR could do to help reduce the number of Correctional Officers committing suicide each year.
 Ten applications were submitted for consideration and the following three college students were recipients of a CRCEA Scholarship:

-Ondrea Livingston is an Office Assistant at CRC and she is the daughter of Senior Accounting Officer Olga Livingston.
-Ondrea is a junior at Cal Poly Pomona where she has a GPA of 3.48.
-In her essay, Ondrea recommended three
+Ondrea Livingston is an Office Assistant at CRC and the daughter of Senior Accounting Officer Olga Livingston.
+The junior at Cal Poly Pomona has a GPA of 3.48.
+In her essay, she recommended three cost-effective strategies supported by research such as adding simple incentives, encouraging social connections and incorporating more outreach programs as a way to address Correctional Officer suicides.

 Dauriel Williams is the daughter of Office Technician Typing Tara Allen-Williams.
-Dauriel is a senior at Harris-Stowe University in St. Louis, Missouri and has a GPA of 3.54.
+She is a senior at Harris-Stowe University in St. Louis, Missouri and has a GPA of 3.54.
 In her essay, Dauriel suggested CDCR should create research programs with local university graduate schools to have students and researchers discover the main reasons Correctional Officers commit suicide.
 With this research, CDCR can establish employee programs that cater specifically as preemptive measures to be used in correlation with existing programs such as Employee Assistance and Peer Support.

 CRCEA President/Community Resources Manager Vickie Grays stated, “When the CRCEA scholarship was first established in 2013, we were only able to award one $500 scholarship.
 Each year, we have been able to raise more money thereby increasing the number of scholarships awarded.
 This year we had 19 scholarship applications, which is the largest number thus far.
 CRCEA plans to continue to grow and we can award more scholarships to deserving high school and college students.”